General Wireless Information

 IIT-Connect

-Supports unencrypted 802.11ax/ac/g/n.
-It is the login portal to assist the IIT community to connect to IIT-Secure and provides Internet access to IIT guests, tenants, and IIT supported events.
+Supports unencrypted 802.11ax/ ac/g/n.
+It is the login portal to assist the Illinois Tech community to connect to IIT-Secure and provides Internet access to university guests, tenants, and university-supported events.

 IIT-IoT

-Supports encrypted 802.11ax/ac/g/n.
+Supports encrypted 802.11ax/ ac/ g/n.
 The IIT-IoT networks uses WPA2-Personal Pre-Shared Keys (PSKs) for authentication.
-Only devices registered and assigned a PSK will be able to connect to this network.
-NOTE: currently in development and testing with limited access on campus.
-If you feel you have a use case for testing purposes, please submit a Support Ticket for the Network Services team to evaluate the feasibility of adding you to the testing process.
+Only devices registered and assigned a PSK are able to connect to this network.

 Interference

-Many wireless and other transmitting devices interfere with the IIT wireless network.
+Many wireless and other transmitting devices interfere with Illinois Tech's wireless network.
 Below are some common devices that have a negative impact.
 While use of these devices is not prohibited, users should be aware of their impact and limit their use or find alternatives when possible.

 Roaming

-The IIT wireless network supports roaming between access points on the same SSID.
+The university's wireless network supports roaming between access points on the same SSID.
 Switching between SSIDs, e.g., IIT-Secure to IIT-Console, requires disconnecting from one SSID and connecting to the other.

 Recommendations for Best Experience